 Commercial mixers can reduce preparation time in comparison to hand-mixing or even mixing with a residential-grade mixer.

 Wondering, which one would be right for you?

 Typically, you’ll have one of three primary options:

-- Floor mixer – Ideal for restaurants that require dough, batters, or sauces on a daily basis, such as a pizzeria or bakery.
-These can mix large batches of dough in a single go.
+Floor mixer – Ideal for restaurants that require dough, batters, or sauces on a daily basis, such as a pizzeria or bakery.
+These can mix large batches of dough all at once.